neozhixuan/hackathon-sohaneo/README.md

 #### At the same time, students require one-on-one tuitioning with teachers and peers, which pose a risk of infection.

+# The Solution

-# Our product makes traditional online tutoring more interesting, by connecting tutors and tutees 1 on 1 in virtual classrooms and providing them with interactive learning tools.
+#### Our product makes traditional online tutoring more interesting, by connecting tutors and tutees 1 on 1 in virtual classrooms and providing them with interactive learning tools.
 This is not only safe and effective, solving 2 problems at once, but also makes their time more exciting with interactive tools.